noahball/noahball/README.md

 # Projects
 Personal projects that I create in my spare time.
 * [CPCentral](https://cpcentral.net): A website delivering the latest Club Penguin Community news.
-Powered by a WordPress theme made by me.
+Powered by a WordPress theme made by me, and a custom API.
 * [Better Bricks](https://www.curseforge.com/minecraft/mc-mods/better-bricks): A mod that adds coloured bricks into Minecraft.
+* [Blaze](https://github.com/noahball/blaze): A mod that adds coloured bricks into Minecraft.
+... and a few other things that aren't public.

 # Experiences
 I've worked in a team on the following projects: